-Basic estate planning will include creating a valid a will, creating one or more trusts, appointing powers of attorney, and establishing advanced medical directives and living wills.
-In other words, it will outline a roadmap for your heirs and beneficiaries for what should happen once you pass away or become incapacitated.
+Estate planning includes creating a valid a will, appointing powers of attorney, establishing advanced medical directives, living wills, and creating one or more trusts to keep your family out of probate court which is costly and time consuming.
+Your estate plan outlines a roadmap for your heirs and beneficiaries not only for what should happen once you pass away but ALSO if you become incapacitated.

 Advanced estate planning may be necessary if you have considerable lucrative assets and are considered a high-net-worth individual.
 These tools can help you minimize the impact of estate and inheritance taxes, achieve asset protection, and avoid unnecessary conflict among heirs, beneficiaries, and creditors.